masterdineshchoudhary/RPA-in-Education-Industry/README.md

 # RPA in Education Industry
 ## Google Online Meeting Automation

 ### RPA in Education Industry using UiPath Studio.
 During Covid-19 pandemic, this automation helps teachers to automates the online meeting setup easy.
-Like Scheduling online meeting setup, Copying and pasting meeting link in the WhatsApp group, Tracking the attendance of the attendees/students.
+Like Scheduling online meeting setup, Copying and pasting meeting link in the WhatsApp group, Records the attendance of the attendees/students.

 * Starts Online Google Instant Meeting
 * Sharing Meeting Link in WhatsApp Group